Fabrics Page for Comfy1

 Our stock fabrics -- The most for your money:

 Decorative Fabrics: Many people prefer the softness, naturalness, and/or look of cotton or cotton blends, or they like some of the patterns and textures that aren't available in the heavy-duty fabrics.
-With furniture such as we sell, there isn't as much need for practical fabrics as there would be with typical furniture, because our furniture is relatively easy and inexpensive to re-cover.
-And some people feel they would be ready for a change of color in their decor anyway, by the time the original covers need replacing.
 Therefore we offer some fabrics that aren't long-wearing or easy to keep clean, since some customers are very satisfied with fabrics like that.
-But we try to make very sure that you are aware of the durability and cleanability of every fabric you're considering.
+But information should essentially always be available about durability and cleanability of specific fabrics, either from the supplier or from us.

 HEAVY-DUTY fabrics: Our offering of heavy-duty fabrics is so outstanding and so varied that we have a completely separate page dealing with them, which you can get to by clicking here .